Graduate SchoolDiversity & InclusionFaculty ResourcesPractical Steps for Supporting Social Justice & Addressing Inequities

-Recognize Trauma and Make Students Feel Safe
+Recognize Trauma and Make Students Feel Validated

 - Go beyond communicating support, identify actions the field or department will take to advance diversity, equity, access, justice, and inclusion.